GabyRebound/Arduino-Unity_tut/README.md

 # Arduino To Unity tutorial for Mac

-For our research and design class we got to play around with the arduino.
+For our research and design class Jonathan Kievits and I got to play around with the arduino.
 Here is a very simple way to get Parallax 2-AXIS Input to Unity.

-we recommend using www.codebender.cc for the arduino code! user <a href="">our tutorial</a> to understand better
+Do you have a Windows computer instead of a Mac??? check out <a href="https://github.com/JonathanKievits/Arduino">Jonathan Kievits'</a> github page!!

-connect the arduino like this (sorry if image is gone :( )
+we recommend using www.codebender.cc for the arduino code! use <a href="">this</a> to connect the controller like we did.

 On codebender put this code:
 <pre>